-Prior to the issuance of this report, Chief Steinbring submitted documentation to Rampart showing that WPD had posted a public notice soliciting comments about its BWC program and policy, and that the Warroad City Council had provided an opportunity for public comment at its regularly scheduled meeting on June 14, 2021.
-The council then adopted the WPD BWC program and policy at that same meeting.
-Rampart has seen and retained photographic and PDF copies of the council meeting minutes, resolution and public notification to this affect.
+Prior to the issuance of our 2021 audit report, Chief Deputy Eidsmoe submitted documentation to Rampart showing that RCSO had posted a public notice soliciting comments about its BWC program and policy, and that the Roseau County Board had provided an opportunity for public comment at its regularly scheduled meeting on May 25, 2021.
+The board then adopted the RCSO BWC program and policy at that same meeting.
+Once this was complete, RCSO re-implemented their BWC program.